John Fisher, 1st Baron Fisher: Early career (1854–1869)

 Fisher returned to Excellent in 1864 as a gunnery instructor, where he remained until 1869.
 Towards the end of his posting he became interested in torpedoes, which were invented in the 1860s, and championed their cause as a relatively simple weapon capable of sinking a battleship.
 His expertise with torpedoes led to his being invited to Germany in June 1869 for the founding ceremony of a new naval base at Wilhelmshaven, where he met King William I of Prussia (soon to become German Emperor), Otto von Bismarck and Helmuth von Moltke the Elder.
 Perhaps inspired by the visit, he started preparing a paper on the design, construction and management of electrical torpedoes, the cutting-edge technology of the time.

 Commander (1869–1876)

-Fisher (right) in 1865 with siblings (rear left to right) Frederick, Frank, Lucy, Arthur.
+Fisher (right) in 1865 with siblings (rear left to right) Frederic, Frank, Lucy, Arthur.
 Seated Lindsey Daniell, Philip, sister Alice (Mrs Daniell).
-Frederick also became an admiral, while Philip drowned as a lieutenant when Atalanta was lost in a storm.
+Frederic also became an admiral, while Philip drowned as a lieutenant when Atalanta was lost in a storm.